zotonic/zotonic/doc/manuals/cookbook/frontend-contactform.rst

 This template will function as the message body that will be sent.
-Note: this template gets scanned for the <title> tag, which will double as the e-mail's subject, so be sure to include it!
+Note: this template gets scanned for the <title> tag, which will double as the e-mail’s subject, so be sure to include it!

 Now we have to change our ``event/2`` function to render this template and e-mail it using mod_emailer.
 Change the event function to the